 Use landing lights for all low altitude operations.

-Should a bird or mammal strike occur during the take off roll, a rejected take off is the safest course of action when prevailing conditions are appropriate.
+If a bird or mammal strike occurs during the take-off roll, a rejected take-off is the safest course of action when prevailing conditions are appropriate.

 If there is reported bird activity, plan to operate the aircraft at reduced airspeeds to minimize impact force and aircraft damage.